Mbed-TLS/mbedtls/README.md

 Compiler options can be set using conventional environment variables such as `CC` and `CFLAGS` when using the Make and CMake build system (see below).

+We provide some non-standard configurations focused on specific use cases in the `configs/` directory.
+You can read more about those in `configs/README.txt`

 Documentation
 -------------